lastbattle/gpt_stateless_npc_converter/README.md

-## MapleStory NPC Script refractor using GPT4 (state-based to stateless-based)
+## Creating MapleStory (odin based source) NPC Script AI using GPT4
 This is a small technical demonstration showcasing the capabilities of GPT in relation to legacy MapleStory (odin-based source) scripts.

-These scripts are state-based and can often be laborious to write, and even more tedious to convert to a stateless alternative today (thousands upon thousands of them).
+- State based NPC script to stateless NPC script - These scripts are state-based and can often be laborious to write, and even more tedious to convert to a stateless alternative today (thousands upon thousands of them).
+- NPC story-writer + script-writer.

 See it live here: [https://chat.openai.com/g/g-P3LABcaro-maplestory-npc-scripter](https://chat.openai.com/g/g-P3LABcaro-maplestory-npc-scripter)